lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 source frogSegmentation.tcl
 ```

 Parameters in frog.tcl can also be overridden.
-For example, skeleton.tcl overrides the stan-dard deviation for the Gaussian filter.
+For example, skeleton.tcl overrides the standard deviation for the Gaussian filter.

 ``` tcl
 source frog.tcl